If a Plane Lands On a Highway Because of An Emergency Who Is Responsible For Getting the Plane Off the Highway?

 When An Aircraft Makes An Emergency Landing Upon a Highway the Pilot Is Legally Required to Have the Aircraft Removed As Soon As Reasonably Possible.
 If the Highway Will Be Used For a Take-Off Then Police Must Approve And Control Traffic and the Take-Off Must Be Performed By a Commercial Pilot and Be Other Than the Pilot That Made the Landing.

 The landing of an aircraft on a highway rarely happens; however, in an emergency such a situation is possible and indeed does occur.
-Indeed, but without landing on the actual highway, an aircraft did recently perform an emergency landing alongside Highway 404, which is a major multi-lane highway, within the Toronto area.
-After an emergency landing onto a highway,, the Highway Traffic Act, R.S.O.
+When this does happen, the Highway Traffic Act, R.S.O.
 1990, c.
-H.8 imposes various requirements relating to the timing and method for removing the aircraft.
+H.8 prescribes mandates requiring, among other things, the prompt subsequent removal of the aircraft.

 After an emergency landing of an aircraft upon a highway, meaning any type of road defined as a "highway" per the Highway Traffic Act, the aircraft must be removed as soon as reasonably possible.
 Furthermore, if removal of the aircraft will involve use of the highway for a flight take-off, then the take-off must be performed by a commercial pilot, who is a person other than the pilot who performed the emergency landing.
 Additionally, among other things, a police force or police service must approve the use of the highway for take-off of the aircraft and provide, sensibly so, traffic control.
 Specifically, the Highway Traffic Act states: